tuva-health/docs/docs/guides/fhir-preprocessing.md

    - **anchor_paths**: if checking for the existence of missing paths, and if using an anchor, defines all known paths in the anchor object
    - **ignore_paths**: another section of paths that will be ignored for missing path consideration, including their children

-See the [readme](https://github.com/tuva-health/FHIR_connector/blob/main/README.md) for a more detailed breakdown on each section, as well as the functions available.
+See the [readme](https://github.com/tuva-health/FHIR_inferno/blob/main/README.md) for a more detailed breakdown on each section, as well as the functions available.

 ### Function Parameters
 - **configpath**: the path to the config file that defines the table structure
-- **userInputPath**: the path to the input FHIR resourced
+- **inputPath**: the path to the input FHIR resourced
-- **userOutputPath**: the output path (required for csv or parquet output format)
+- **outputPath**: the output path (required for csv or parquet output format)
-- **userMissingPath**: optional: if present, function will compare paths present in the FHIR resource to those listed in the conifg, and write any that were missing to the file, so they can be reviewed and possibly added to the config
+- **missingPath**: optional: if present, function will compare paths present in the FHIR resource to those listed in the conifg, and write any that were missing to the file, so they can be reviewed and possibly added to the config
-- **userOutputFormat**: writes a `csv` or `parquet` to write a file to userOutputPath, or `return` to return a dataframe
+- **outputFormat**: writes a `csv` or `parquet` to write a file to outputPath, or `return` to return a dataframe
-- **userParseMode**: `json` or `ndjson` depending on the input file format
+- **inputFormat**: `json` or `ndjson` depending on the input file format

 ### Helper Scripts and Examples
 In addition to the core fuinction, the fhir-inferno repo contains various helper scripts to help with the setup, configuration, and various processing of FHIR resourceds.
 It contains scripts to analyze a batch of resources and create configuration files, scripts to build configuration files, and scripts on examples on how to fully implement the solution.